The GMCC is Dedicated to Making Manchester a Better Place to Live, Work, and Do Business

 EPIC - Empowering People, Inspiring Change

 Originally created as a young professionals networking and leadership development group, EPIC has "grown up" into a monthly after hours networking event with a focus in community involvement.
 EPIC strives to help as many members as possible experience the incredible joy that comes from investing in their community.
 Assisting various non-profits, EPIC has collected food, toys, and clothing in donations and continues to create awareness by inviting non-profits to be present at each EPIC event.
-Check EPIC out for yourself on the third Thursday of every month; contact Lisa for more details.
+Check EPIC out for yourself on the third Thursday of every month.
+RSVP by email

 Junior Achievement Day, or JA Day, is a chance for local entrepreneurs to get in touch and educate students - or perhaps learn a thing or two themselves - about business.
 The JA curriculum focuses on educating students about entrepreneurship, financial literacy, and work readiness, among other things.
 Students learn through six interactive sessions during the school day, which includes playing fun, educational games such as Jeopardy, designing a business plan, and participating in a mock auction to buy a business.
 The Chamber is so proud of the members who take the time to provide this experience to the youth of Manchester.